Special Educational Needs and Disability (SEND) Support

 The Graduated Approach

 Children who continue to face challenges in their learning, despite receiving high-quality teaching and use of differentiation, may need additional strategies, or different provision, in order to meet their needs.
-This is known as SEN Support.
+This is known as Special Educational Needs (SEN) Support.

 SEN support is a four-part cycle - assess, plan, do, review.
 Through this cycle, actions are reviewed and support adjusted to ensure the desired outcomes are achieved.